-So you’re running a marathon in the Spring of 2018.
+So you’re running a marathon in the Spring!
 That means training can wait until after Christmas, right?
 Wrong!
 Now is the perfect time to start your base training.

 Base training is about preparing your body for the hard 16-week marathon-specific training plan that you’re likely to be following.
 With the main idea being to build aerobic fitness before adding in the anaerobic workouts next year.
 I spoke to Richard Coates, running coach and director at Full Potential to get his top tips for getting it right: